 For example, let’s take the MICR code of Indian Bank, Goregaon East branch located in Mumbai which is 400019074.

 - The first three digits, 400 meant Mumbai, which is the city of the bank located.

 - The next three digits, 019 represents the particular bank code (Indian bank) that it identifies the bank.

 - And the last three digits, 074 represents the branch code that it says the branch of the bank (Goregaon East Indian bank branch).

 MICR Code in banking:

 Each and every branch has a unique MICR code and the code is printed in cheques at the bottom, after the cheque number.
-By using MICR code possibility of error during a process is eliminated and the bank branch can be easily identified with this code.
-Speeding up of the clearing process of cheques in banks and in RBI MICR cheque processing centers can be done quickly.
+By using MICR code, possibility of error during a process is eliminated and the bank branch can be easily identified with this code.
+Speeding up of the clearing process of cheques in banks and in RBIcan be done quickly with MICR cheque processing centers.

-MICR code is one of the main factor in cheque Truncation System (CTS) by which the cheques are processed.
+MICR code is one of the main factors in Cheque Truncation System (CTS) by which the cheques are processed.
 Here the electronic image of cheque is used instead of physical ones.
 Due to the CTS system and with the help of MICR code, time taken for the cheque clearances reduced.